 There’s nothing more important than finding your champions and making sure you’re clear about who is aligned with what you want your startup to be and do.
 Whether you’re for-profit or nonprofit, it’s critical to find investors care about the change you’re making in the world.
 As Brandel said, “This is a harder path to take.
 It might take you a bit longer, but ultimately you will surround yourself with better people who will help you achieve your goals.”

 This is part of a series on fundraising for startup founders focused on impact, and is a collaboration with Shannon Baker, Director of Partnerships at NMV.
+We’ve also released an infographic that shares all our tips, which you can find here.
 Let us know if you have questions or more suggestions for resourceful entrepreneurs.